notenail/notenail.github.io/aboutme.md

 <p class="about-text">
   <span class="fa fa-code about-icon"></span>
   I am interested in Computer vision, machine learning, and automation.
-I am exploring differnt techniques by which we can mitigate the shot comings of supervised learning.
+I am exploring differnt techniques by which we can mitigate the short-comings of supervised learning.
 I am especially interested in real-time inference generation and active learning.
 </p>

 <p class="about-text">